 Frequently Asked Questions

-Check out answers to many of the frequently asked questions about MMC’s Plan for Spring 2021.
+Find answers here to some frequently asked questions about MMC’s Onward plan for Fall 2021.
 Select a category below to jump to a specific section.

 Yes!
 Families who are experiencing financial difficulties during these stressful times should consider contacting the Office of Financial Aid.
 A family who has filed a FAFSA (Free Application for Federal Student Aid) form and has experienced a loss of employment or income, disability or death due to recent circumstances, may qualify for a review of their financial situation.